Fracking: Precursors

-Fracturing as a method to stimulate shallow, hard rock oil wells dates back to the 1860s.
+Fracking as a method to stimulate shallow, hard rock oil wells dates back to the 1860s, though the general concept of using water pressure to destroy rock was known as early as ancient Rome, in the form of ruina montium.
 Dynamite or nitroglycerin detonations were used to increase oil and natural gas production from petroleum bearing formations.
 On 24 April 1865, US Civil War veteran Col. Edward A. L. Roberts received a patent for an "exploding torpedo".
-It was employed in Pennsylvania, New York, Kentucky, and West Virginia using liquid and also, later, solidified nitroglycerin.
+It was employed in Pennsylvania, New York, Kentucky, Oklahoma, Texas, and West Virginia using liquid and also, later, solidified nitroglycerin.
+Companies like Lightning Torpedo Company used this process in Oklahoma and Texas.
 Later still the same method was applied to water and gas wells.
 Stimulation of wells with acid, instead of explosive fluids, was introduced in the 1930s.
-Due to acid etching, fractures would not close completely resulting in further productivity increase.
+Due to acid etching, fractures would not close completely, resulting in further productivity increase.

 20th century applications

-Harold Hamm, Aubrey McClendon, Tom Ward and George P. Mitchell are each considered to have pioneered hydraulic fracturing innovations toward practical applications.
+Harold Hamm, Aubrey McClendon, Tom Ward and George P. Mitchell are each considered to have pioneered hydraulic fracking innovations toward practical applications.

 Oil and gas wells

 The relationship between well performance and treatment pressures was studied by Floyd Farris of Stanolind Oil and Gas Corporation.
 This study was the basis of the first hydraulic fracturing experiment, conducted in 1947 at the Hugoton gas field in Grant County of southwestern Kansas by Stanolind.
 For the well treatment, 1000 USgal of gelled gasoline (essentially napalm) and sand from the Arkansas River was injected into the gas-producing limestone formation at 2400 ft.
 The experiment was not very successful as the deliverability of the well did not change appreciably.
 The process was further described by J.B.
 Clark of Stanolind in his paper published in 1948.
 A patent on this process was issued in 1949 and an exclusive license was granted to the Halliburton Oil Well Cementing Company.
-On 17 March 1949, Halliburton performed the first two commercial hydraulic fracturing treatments in Stephens County, Oklahoma, and Archer County, Texas.
-Since then, hydraulic fracturing has been used to stimulate approximately one million oil and gas wells in various geologic regimes with good success.
+On 17 March 1949, Halliburton performed the first two commercial hydraulic fracking treatments in Stephens County, Oklahoma, and Archer County, Texas.
+Since then, hydraulic fracking has been used to stimulate approximately one million oil and gas wells in various geologic regimes with good success.

 In contrast with large-scale hydraulic fracturing used in low-permeability formations, small hydraulic fracturing treatments are commonly used in high-permeability formations to remedy "skin damage", a low-permeability zone that sometimes forms at the rock-borehole interface.
 In such cases the fracturing may extend only a few feet from the borehole.

 In the Soviet Union, the first hydraulic proppant fracturing was carried out in 1952.
-Other countries in Europe and Northern Africa subsequently employed hydraulic fracturing techniques including Norway, Poland, Czechoslovakia(before 1989), Yugoslavia(before 1991), Hungary, Austria, France, Italy, Bulgaria, Romania, Turkey, Tunisia, and Algeria.
+Other countries in Europe and Northern Africa subsequently employed hydraulic fracturing techniques including Norway, Poland, Czechoslovakia (before 1989), Yugoslavia (before 1991), Hungary, Austria, France, Italy, Bulgaria, Romania, Turkey, Tunisia, and Algeria.